prakharmrsl/easypcceo.github.io/pages/budget-pcs/left-handed-gaming-mouse.md

 ## BenQ ZOWIE FK1 Ambidextrous Gaming Mouse - $60
 <a target="_blank" href="https://amzn.to/2u6JuEc"><img alt="benq zowie fk1 ambidextrous gaming mouse" class="img-right img-small" src="/img/left-handed-gaming-mouse/benq-zowie-fk1.png" /></a>

-This mouse was designed specifically with FPS gamersi n mind.
+This mouse was designed specifically with FPS gamers in mind.
 The Zowie FK1 is one of the most widely used mice by professional CS:GO players.

 At first glance, the mouse is simple – the mouse really shines when you put it in your hand.
 The FK1 fits like a glove.